-New Hampshire’s White Mountains provide some of the most sought-after natural skiing terrain in the East; this is why “Ski Free or Die” has been the unofficial motto of Granite State skiers for well over a decade!
+New Hampshire’s White Mountains provide some of the most sought-after natural skiing terrain in the East; this is why “Ski Free or Die” has been the unofficial motto of Granite State skiers for well over a decade.
 New Hampshire’s dramatic mountainscapes provide a stunningly scenic backdrop for skiing, snowboarding, and all kinds of other winter activities.
-While there’s plenty of fun to be had in New Hampshire in the winter, if you’re looking for the perfect ski getaway, check out this list of the 7 best ski resorts in NH.
+While there’s plenty of fun to be had in New Hampshire in the winter, if you’re looking for the perfect ski getaway, check out this list of the 10 best ski resorts in NH.

-Waterville Valley Resort in Waterville Valley, NH
+Waterville Valley Resort, Waterville Valley NH

 Beautiful Waterville Valley Resort in Waterville Valley features 265 skiable acres, 62 trails, 4 terrain parks, and 100% snowmaking coverage on Mount Tecumseh that is just waiting for you to come out and play in!
 With a healthy mix of beginners, intermediate, and advanced difficulties, skiers of all abilities will find plenty to do here.
 There’s more to Waterville Valley Resort than just skiing and snowboarding, too, as snowshoeing, fat biking, ice skating, snow tubing, and even yoga are popular activities while visiting the resort.

 There is no shortage of lodging options, either.
 Choose between lodges with kitchenettes and jacuzzi tubs, luxury cottages, adorable inns, and well-appointed condos that put you right in the middle of Town Square.
-With so many great choices, where you stay at Waterville Valley Resort might just be one of the most difficult decisions you have to make during your New Hampshire ski getaway!
+With so many great choices, where you stay at Waterville Valley Resort might just be one of the most difficult decisions you have to make during your New Hampshire weekend ski getaway!

-Cranmore Mountain in North Conway, NH
+Cranmore Mountain, North Conway NH

 Located in lovely North Conway, Cranmore Mountain Resort is a historic resort that packs quite the punch in its concentrated 170 acres with 56 trails.
 With 16 designated beginner trails, 25 intermediate, and 15 rated advanced, Cranmore Mountain offers trails for skiers of all skill level.
 For boarders, 5 terrain parks offer plenty of space and interesting features to shred on, so come prepared to work on your jumps and grinds!